 - 73% of organizations report disparate and siloed data strategies that stop them from achieving this goal.

-- 36% of the data is still hosted on-premise, 19% is hosted on a public cloud and 18% on private cloud.
+- 36% of the data is still hosted on-premise, 19% is hosted on a public cloud, and 18% on the private-cloud.

 - The nature of the data collected by these organizations has considerably changed – with 31% being tabular/structured and the remainder being non-tabular/semi-structured or unstructured data.
 Of the latter, are 18% text data and the rest evenly distributed across images/video, machine-generated data, streaming data, and others